- 1.99% MER rate for bisf houses

 Ms T from Hammersmith

 My husband recently died, leaving me with a mortgage I could not afford to pay.
-The lifetime mortgage allowed me to pay off the mortgage and have enough money left over for a new bathroom, kitchen, and roof repair.
+The lifetime mortgage allowed me to pay off the mortgage and have enough money left over for a new bathroom, a new kitchen, and roof repairs.
 I can now stay in my Corrugated iron property.

 Ms G from Dover

-I divorced my husband who was a violent alcoholic.
-I feared losing my home as I sometimes look after my daughter’s children.
+I divorced my husband, who was a violent alcoholic.
+I really feared losing my home as I sometimes look after my daughter’s children.
 Equity release enabled me to pay off my ex and stay secure in my BISF home.

 Mr Williamson from Chiswick

 My son is a chef in a care home.
-He is not well paid, and his bank would not lend him the money to buy a flat.
-My equity release enabled him to put a substantial deposit down, so his mortgage was very small.
+He is not well paid.
+No way his bank would lend him the money to buy a flat.
+My equity release enabled him to put down a substantial deposit, so his mortgage was very small.
 My equity release interest rate was close to the interest rate offered by his bank.

 Mrs V from Hastings

-I had spent my life running up credit cards and loans, then getting interest-only mortgages to pay off the debt.
-I reached retirement age and still owed the bank £160,000.
+I had spent my life running up credit card debt and taking out loans, then getting interest-only mortgages to pay it off.
+I got to retirement age and still owed the bank £160,000.
 The term was about to expire, and I could not afford the payments on my pension anyway.
-I got £180,000 equity release, and now I am more comfortable with no monthly repayments.
-I spent £20,000 on a new bathroom and kitchen.
-I now know I can stay at home.
+I got £180,000 in equity release, so now I am more comfortable with no monthly repayments.
+I also spent £20,000 on a new bathroom and kitchen.
+I now know I can stay in my home.

 Mrs M from Birmingham

-With no broker or lender fees, I got an interest-only retirement mortgage, which I pay each month from my private pension.
+With no broker’s or lender’s fees, I got an interest-only retirement mortgage, which I pay each month from my private pension.
 The money released went to my daughter for her wedding and a deposit for her next house.
 She wanted a family, and her flat was too small.

 Mrs E from London

-My mortgage needed to be repaid to the existing lender, and I thought I was going to lose my house.
-Thanks to Concise, I got an equity release to pay off my mortgage.
+My mortgage needed to be repaid to the existing lender.
+I thought I was going to lose my house.
+Thanks to Concise I got equity release to pay off my mortgage.

 Julia A

 My mother has dementia.
-With my solicitor and power of attorney, I got an equity release on my mother’s house to pay for specialist modifications for her comfort.
+With my solicitor and my power of attorney, I obtained equity release on my mother’s house to pay for specialist modifications to improve her comfort.

 David P